Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication: Variational Coding and Probability Parameterization

 Take $P_{\theta_{t}}$ as an example.
-When we directly implement $p_{\theta_{t}}$, i.e., the conditional probability mass of $P_{\theta_{t}}$, by $\sigma(NN(\cdot;\theta_{t}))$, where $\sigma$ denotes softmax, the dimension of this DNN's output is exponentially large according to the number of all possible $\hat{\bm a}_{{t}}$.
-This holds if for every possible realization $\hat{\bm a}_{{t}}$, we use an output's dimension to store its mass, i.e., we leverage a simple categorical distribution to represent $P_{\theta_{t}}$.
-Realizing $p_{\theta_{t}}$ by this approach requires an output dimension on the order of $\mathcal{O}(2^K)$.
-This high space complexity causes this simple DNN modeling method to fail at large-scale device communication.
+When we directly implement $p_{\theta_{t}}$, i.e., the conditional probability mass of $P_{\theta_{t}}$, by $\sigma(N\!N(\cdot;\theta_{t}))$, where $\sigma$ denotes softmax, the dimension of this DNN's output is exponentially large according to the dimension of ${\bm a}_{{t}}$ due to that it must be capable of describing all possible $0$-$1$ vectors ${\bm a}_{{t}}$.
+More precisely, this holds if for every possible realization ${\bm a}_{{t}}$, we use a corresponding dimension of the output to store its mass.
+That is, we leverage a simple categorical distribution to represent $P_{\theta_{t}}$.
+Realizing $p_{\theta_{t}}$ by this scheme requires an output dimension on the order of $\mathcal{O}(2^K)$.
+The high space complexity causes this simple DNN modeling to fail at large- or medium-scale device communication.